PawelBugiel/markdown-file-template/README.md

 ### Functional-programming repository
 ___

-The repository was created for training purposes.
+The repository was created for training purposes, to refresh the acquired knowledge.
-Presented code has been written during practicing a declarative approach.
-The code includes both implementations provided by the course author, as well as my own.
-In addition, I added an additional utility class.
+I wrote the code in relation to a content provided in Udemy course, but there is also some of my implementation.

 As a base for it I used the following Udemy course
 > *Udemy course title :*  **Learn Functional Programming in Java with Lambdas and Streams**
 > *created by* **in28minutes**
 > [Link to the course](https://www.udemy.com/course/functional-programming-with-java "Nice content for a start.")
 ___
-#### My thoughts about it :
+#### My thoughts :
-If ou only know a "standard", imperative style of coding, the functional programming changes the way of thinking about programming itself.
-And you need to get to used to it.
-This is even more abstract way of coding, that in the appropriate scenarios, among others, can provide a way more readable, less verbose code.
-Using the declarative approach you tell what you need to be done, not how to do it.
-___

-#### What did I learn ?
 - there are two coding approaches in Java : an imperative and a declarative
-- the declarative approach changes the way developers think about coding itself
+- the declarative approach changes the way the Java developers think about coding itself
-- the functional programming is even more abstract way of coding, that in the appropriate scenarios, among others, can provide a way more readable, less verbose code.
+- on the one hand, the functional programming is even more abstract, and on the other hand, in the appropriate scenarios, can provide a way more readable, less verbose code.
-- using the declarative approach you tell what you need to be done, not how to do it.
+- using the declarative approach you tell what need to be done, not how to do it.
 ___